zisshh/transqlate/README.md

 ## Schema Retrieval and RAG Pipeline

 The schema retrieval (RAG) pipeline is designed to provide the LLM with only the most relevant tables, columns, and relationships for each query.
-This ensures scalability to large databases and high accuracy by avoiding context overload.
+This ensures scalability to large databases and high-quality SQL generation.

 * **Schema Extractor**: Connects to SQLite, PostgreSQL, MySQL, and other databases to extract full schema graphs.
   * Quoted identifiers are preserved: if a table or column name is wrapped in